 One of the most recent racially-charged riots occurred in 2001 when police shot and killed a black man during a foot pursuit.
 Racial agitation again reared its head with the case of a university officer named Ray Tensing and his actions in the death of Samuel DuBose, which lead to some protests and two mistrials in court as juries became deadlocked and could not reach an agreement.

 Like many other large industrial cities, Cincinnati recorded a peak population in 1950 and it has steadily lost people since.
 Cincinnati has lost 43% of its peak population, while its metropolitan area has doubled in population.

-Municipal boundaries have remained unchanged since 1950, yet thousands of pre-war homes and apartments have now been replaced by non-residential structures, including expressways, hospitals and universities.
+Municipal boundaries have remained unchanged since 1950, yet thousands of pre-war homes and apartments have now been replaced by non-residential structures, including expressways, hospitals, and universities.

-Cincinnati is in a tough position, as increasing the population in the city proper would now require higher rents, increased traffic and most likely the demolition of many historic buildings for the construction of high-rise apartments.
+Cincinnati is in a tight position, as increasing the population in the city proper would now require higher rents, increased traffic and most likely the demolition of many historic buildings for the construction of high-rise apartments.